xt0fer/reveal-slides/md/intro-to-oop.md

 ###Objects and Object Variables

-* Your job as a program is to avoid NULL values.
+* Your job as a program is to avoid **NULL** values.
 OOP is all about Objects talking to Objects by sending messages to each other.

 * **Null** means that there is a message being sent to an object that doesn’t exist, and that will lead to a error.

 -

 ###Constructors
-* **Constructors** - the do not have a TYPE they just have a name which is the same as the class name.
+* **Constructors** - they do not have a TYPE, they just have a name which is the same as the class name.

 	* public CustomClass( )
-	* A **constructor** has the same name as the class
+	* A **constructor** has the same name as the class.
 	* A class can have more than one **constructor**.
-	* A **constructor** has no return value
+	* A **constructor** has no return value.
-	* A **constructor** is always called with the **new** keyword
+	* A **constructor** is always called with the **new** keyword.

 -

 ##Mutator and Accessor
-* A **Mutator** is an action or method that changes the STATE of a object
+* A **Mutator** is an action or method that changes the STATE of an object.

-* This can be a dangerous event, because if other objects have a dependency on that object, and things are changed unexpectedly or unintentionally this could lead to false results.
+* This can be a dangerous event, because if other objects have a dependency on that object, and things are changed unexpectedly or unintentionally, this could lead to false results.

 -

 ###Mutator and Accessor

-* **Accessors** - are the privileges we assign to field objects , methods, and functions we define in our classes.
+* **Accessors** - are the privileges we assign to field objects, methods, and functions we define in our classes.
     * Public
     * Private
     * Protected